isomerpages/moe-ahmadibrahimsec/_curriculum/English.md

 reflect a deep sensitivity to the world around them for the Creative Arts Programme (CAP).
-This prestigious programme, jointly organized by the Gifted Education Branch, MOE, and Yale-NUS College, offers a unique platform for young and talented writers.</p>
+This prestigious programme, jointly organized by the Gifted Education Branch, MOE, and Yale-NUS College, offers a unique platform for young and talented writers.
-<p>We are proud to announce that in 2023, two of our students, Stella Tong
+<br>We are proud to announce that in 2023, two of our students, Stella Tong
 Chi Ling from 3 Steadfastness and Rulona Miguel Badilla from 3 Excellence, were selected to represent AISS at the CAP Seminar, held from 29th May to 1st June.
 Continuing this achievement, in 2024, Chang Ling-Chi @ Olivia